-Insights 7.01.16
+Insights 5.12.16

 With the recent passage of the Defense of Trade Secrets Act (DTSA), businesses are welcoming the many benefits the statute brings, including federal jurisdiction, robust equitable relief, and the ability to recover compensatory damages, punitive damages, and attorneys' fees.
-However, in the midst of celebrating this new federal cause of action, many employers are overlooking a requirement embedded deep within the statute that requires revisions to existing confidentiality agreements and restrictive covenants.
+However, in the midst of celebrating this new federal cause of action, many employers are overlooking a requirement embedded deep within the statute.